w5xd/Digi-XDwsjt/README.md

 # Digi-XDwsjt
 XDxmitFT8.dll build kit
 Copyright (c) 2019 by Wayne E. Wright, W5XD

- The algorithms, source code, look-and-feel of WSJT-X and related programs, and protocol specifications for the modes FSK441, FT8, JT4, JT6M JT9, JT65, JTMS, QRA64, ISCAT, MSK144 are Copyright (C) 2001-2018 by one or more of the following authors:
+<blockquote> The algorithms, source code, look-and-feel of WSJT-X and related programs, and
+ protocol specifications for the modes FSK441, FT8, JT4, JT6M JT9, JT65, JTMS, QRA64,
+ ISCAT, MSK144 are Copyright (C) 2001-2018 by one or more of the following authors:
  Joseph Taylor, K1JT; Bill Somerville, G4WJS; Steven Franke, K9AN; Nico Palermo, IV3NWV; Grea Bream, KI7MT; Michael Black, W9MDB; Edson Pereira, PY2SDR; Philip Karn,
- KA9Q; and other members of the WSJT Development Group.
+ KA9Q; and other members of the WSJT Development Group.</blockquote>

 If you want to build a Visual Studio .net project that implements FT8, then you do NOT need to build this kit.
 Instead, download its result:
 	 XDwsjtFT8Sdk-<version>.7z
-And clone the git project Digi-XDft

 See the <a href='Makefile'>Makefile</a>.
 It uses MINGW to build a dll with the FT8 encoding algorithms as built from